Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Introduction

 Note that, H-shape is defined via the direct systems of compact subspaces of the given Hausdorff space $X$ and (ANR-)shape maps between them.
 When considering the \v Cech cohomology, which is ANR-shape (see Section 4 below) invariant (\cite{Mar2}), we obtain an inverse system $G^*$ of \v Cech cohomology groups of the compact subspaces of $X$.
-We know from Appendix 3.F in Chapter 3 of \cite{Hat} that, the inverse limit of the inverse system $G^*$ may not be isomorphic to the \v Cech cohomology group of $X$.
-But the inverse limits are equivalent for equivalent inverse systems.
-Then it arises a question that whether the \v Cech cohomology group is H-shape invariant.
-However, we can avoid answering this question by considering the H-shape cohomology theory.
+We know from Appendix 3.F in Chapter 3 of \cite{Hat} that, the inverse limit of the inverse system $G^*$ may not be isomorphic to the \v Cech cohomology group of $X$, although the inverse limits are equivalent for equivalent inverse systems.
+Thus it remains a question whether the \v Cech cohomology group is H-shape invariant.
+However, we can avoid answering this question by using the H-shape cohomology groups, denoted by $C\vH^*$.

-Due to the fact that the pointed space $(N/E,[E])$ has an H-shape of compact pointed space for each shape index pair $(N,E)$ of a compact isolated invariant set $K$, we are allowed to define the cohomology index of $K$ as the \v Cech cohomology group $\vH^n(N/E,[E])$ for a compact shape index pair $(N,E)$.
+Due to the definition of H-shape index of a compact isolated invariant set $K$, we are allowed to define the cohomology index of $K$ as the H-shape cohomology groups $C\vH^*(N/E,[E])$ for a shape index pair $(N,E)$.
 This is sufficient for us to develop the Morse theory.

-In our situation, each bounded Conley index pair defined in \cite{Ryb} is a shape index pair and can be perfectly applied to giving the H-shape index.
-We see that the shape index $s(K)$ and Morse equations of an isolated invariant set $K$ can be calculated by using either the Conley index pairs or unstable manifolds of $K$ and its Morse sets.
-What is more, one can calculate the shape index $s(K)$ simply by using only a suitable closed set containing a local unstable manifold of $K$.
-This greatly increases the flexibility of the calculation of indices and Morse equations.
-This convenience will be revealed in the examples and applications in the latter sections. \Vs
+In our situation, similar to the shape Conley index given in \cite{Wang}, the H-shape index $s(K)$ and Morse equations of an isolated invariant set $K$ can be calculated by using either the Conley index pairs or local unstable manifolds, which greatly increases the flexibility of calculations.
+Moreover, the phase space is not required to be separable.
+As an application to illustrate these advantages, we consider an abstract retarded nonautonomous parabolic equation and use the H-shape index to obtain the existence of bounded full solutions. \vs